dennerrondinely/tailor/README.md

 ### createElement(tag)

-Cria um componente React estilizado com Tailwind.
+Creates a styled React component with Tailwind.

-- `tag`: Tag HTML do elemento (ex: 'div', 'button', etc)
+- `tag`: HTML element tag (e.g., 'div', 'button', etc.)
-- Retorna uma função que aceita um objeto de configuração:
+- Returns a function that accepts a configuration object:
-  - `root`: Classes base do elemento
+  - `root`: Base element classes
-  - `hover`: Classes aplicadas no hover
+  - `hover`: Classes applied on hover
-  - `active`: Classes aplicadas no active
+  - `active`: Classes applied on active
-  - `focus`: Classes aplicadas no focus
+  - `focus`: Classes applied on focus
-  - `disabled`: Classes aplicadas quando disabled
+  - `disabled`: Classes applied when disabled
-  - `nested`: Objeto com estilos para elementos aninhados
+  - `nested`: Object with styles for nested elements

 ### createNested(styles)

-Cria um objeto de estilos aninhados.
+Creates a nested styles object.

-- `styles`: Objeto com seletores e suas classes
+- `styles`: Object with selectors and their classes
-  - Chaves podem ser tags HTML ou seletores combinados (ex: 'p>a', 'li>p')
+  - Keys can be HTML tags or combined selectors (e.g., 'p>a', 'li>p')
-  - Valores são strings com classes Tailwind
+  - Values are strings with Tailwind classes

+## Features

+- **Type Safety**: Full TypeScript support with proper type definitions
+- **Nested Styles**: Support for styling nested elements with complex selectors
+- **Component Variants**: Easy creation of component variants with shared base styles
+- **Smart Class Merging**: Uses `tailwind-merge` for intelligent class conflict resolution
+- **State Support**: Built-in support for hover, active, focus, and disabled states
+- **React Integration**: Seamless integration with React components and props

-## Configurações Disponíveis
+## TypeScript

-A função `tailor` aceita dois parâmetros:
-1. O nome da tag HTML
-2. Um objeto de configuração com as seguintes opções:

-### Espaçamento (spacing)
-- `padding`: Define o padding do elemento
-- `margin`: Define a margem do elemento

-### Layout
-- `display`: Define a propriedade display
-- `position`: Define a posição do elemento
-- `width`: Define a largura
-- `height`: Define a altura

-### Tipografia (typography)
-- `fontSize`: Define o tamanho da fonte
-- `fontWeight`: Define o peso da fonte
-- `textColor`: Define a cor do texto

-### Fundo (background)
-- `color`: Define a cor de fundo
-- `opacity`: Define a opacidade

-### Borda (border)
-- `width`: Define a largura da borda
-- `color`: Define a cor da borda
-- `radius`: Define o raio da borda

-### Flex
-- `direction`: Define a direção do flex
-- `wrap`: Define o wrap do flex
-- `justify`: Define o justify-content
-- `align`: Define o align-items
-- `grow`: Define o flex-grow
-- `shrink`: Define o flex-shrink

-### Grid
-- `cols`: Define o número de colunas
-- `rows`: Define o número de linhas
-- `gap`: Define o espaçamento entre os itens
+The library is fully typed and provides autocompletion for all available properties.

-## Typescript
+## Contributing

-A biblioteca é totalmente tipada e oferece autocompleção para todas as propriedades disponíveis.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## Contribuindo
+## License

-Contribuições são bem-vindas!
-Por favor, abra uma issue ou pull request.
+MIT